yaarinc/Interview_Task_Electron/README.md

 ## To Do

-Create an desktop app with HTML/CSS, JavaScript and Electron.js to read Wikipedia page and parse the paragraph.
+Create an desktop app with HTML/CSS, JavaScript and Electron.js to read Wikipedia page and parse the paragraph content.

 #### UI Requirements
 	---------------------------------------------------------------------------